Stocks Rally After Biden Infrastructure Boost - UrduPoint

 Stock markets rose Thursday as investors weighed US President Joe Biden's economy-boosting infrastructure project against renewed Covid lockdowns

-Oil prices rallied with the OPEC+ alliance expected to agree an extension to their current output cuts at a meeting later in the day.
+Oil prices rallied with the OPEC+ alliance expected to agree an extension to their current output cuts at a meeting underway.

 Shares in Deliveroo steadied one day after the app-driven meals delivery group lost more than a quarter of its value on its stock market launch in London.